 While our passwords are usually protected with cryptography and are often inaccessible, there are circumstances, sometimes beyond our control, when they are available either over the network or on a system.

 Even when protected with cryptography, we're gambling somewhat if the password is accessible.
-While it may take 100,000 years to do an exhaustive search through all the possible combinations using the latest encryption scheme there are some practical points to remember:
+While it may take five years to do an exhaustive search through all the possible combinations using the latest encryption scheme there are some practical points to remember:

 - If we don't follow the rules about strong passwords, modern tools and methods will likely crack it in very little time.
 Passwords that exist in dictionaries used for attack lookups are often cracked in hours and sometimes in as little as seconds.
 The tools are programmed to try the things that experience has shown people pick for their passwords.

 - Even if we choose a strong password forcing the tool to do an exhaustive search of all possible combinations, perhaps even 10100 of them, it is not impossible that a random guess will get it right on the first try, or in the first hour, or the first day.

 - Computers don't get tired of trying.
 If someone has our encrypted password in hand, or if they can continually try logging in to our system without locking the account, they can sleep while their computer continues to chug along making guess after guess.

 - People make mistakes.
 They sometimes type their password on the wrong computer, the wrong screen, or the wrong program.
 Administrators make mistakes.
 Security folks make mistakes.
 Everybody makes mistakes.
 All it takes is once.

 - Software is not perfect.
 Some programs don't use the latest cryptographic protection.
 Some use none at all.

 - Networks are not perfect.
 Some systems are more secure than others.
 Passwords get reused and/or passed around.

 Lots of things can result in the compromise of a password.
 If that password protects a lot of things or if it protects things that are important, isn't it worth the trouble to rejuvenate it once in a while by changing it?